Car Paint Problems: 5 Things You Should Know about Matte Painted Cars [VIDEO]

 2. Cleaning the Paint

 Because paint scratch repair on matte finish cars is neither easy nor cheap, every step should be taken to prevent scratching.
 This means staying away from automatic car washes with their abrasive brushes, chemical-laden car wash products and contaminated towels.
 The best option is to hand wash it yourself or to take it to a professional service.
-Also, it is very important that you use cleaning products specifically made for matte finish, which means staying away from dish soap and detergents and regular car wash products.
+Also, it is very important that you use cleaning products specifically made for matte finish, which means staying away from dish soap, detergents and regular car wash products.

 3. Paint Care